MisterSzled/Poly-Strat-Defi-Futures/README.md

 - profitFactor
     - Factor to be used to scale up the Take Profit point after base calculation

-- gmxLimitAdjustment
+- riskFactor
-    - fraction of final TP/SL points to be used by keeper for the purposes of closing the positions.
-Can affect strat restuls dramatically.
+    - Factor used to multiply up the calculated stop loss point, increase value to increase SL margins.

 #### Swing and ATR
 DEFAULT pricer.
 Uses the average true range (ATR) and local swing extreams to price TP/SL